ClapeyronThermo/Clapeyron.jl/README.md

 using Clapeyron
 ```

-To remove the package (for when we finally get it on JuliaHub and you want to use the official version,
+To remove the package (for when we finally get it on JuliaHub and you want to use the official version),
 hit the ```]``` key to enter Pkg mode, then type

 ```julia